Data-driven assessment of arch vortices in simplified urban flows

 This region is then followed by another fluctuating part in the wall-normal direction in between the obstacles.
-Albeit to a lesser extent, the downstream obstacle in the IR case also exhibits a similar flow structure.
-Finally, similar to the wall-normal component, the flow encounters a high-spanwise velocity gradient over this zone owing to the effect of the flow over the edges of the first obstacle, which tends to deviate the flow towards the outside regions of the domain.
-Furthermore, the second obstacle has comparable structures on its windward lateral edges as a result of the flow reattachment that occurs in the IR case.
-On the other hand, due to the slight interaction of the flow in the spanwise direction within this region, several fluctuating zones develop in between the obstacles.
-This characteristic distinguishes this generating mode from the breaker modes, which exhibit substantial spanwise variations between the obstacles.
-This result suggests that these structures could be connected with the destruction of the vortical structures in this region.
-To conclude, it can be state that the flow features that dominate in the vortex-generator mode are located close to the first obstacle rather than on the wake, emphasizing the idea of being a formation-type mode.
+In addition, a similar cap-like structure is observed in the IR case for the downstream obstacle.
+Finally, similar to the wall-normal component, the flow encounters a high-spanwise velocity gradient owing to the effect of the flow over the edges of the first obstacle, which tends to deviate the flow towards the outer regions of the domain.
+Furthermore, the second obstacle has comparable structures on its windward lateral edges as a result of the flow reattachment that occurs in the IR case~\cite{energies2021}.
+On the other hand, due to the slight interaction of the freestream flow coming from the lateral sides in the spanwise direction with this region, no fluctuating zones develop in between the obstacles.
+This characteristic distinguishes A modes from B modes, where the latter exhibit substantial spanwise variations between the obstacles.
+This may suggest that the structures of A modes could be connected with the formation of the vortical structures in this region. \alvaro{In particular, Fig.~\ref{fig: HODMD streamlines} shows the streamlines associated with this type of mode, where it can be noticed the high resemblance of this mode with the arch-vortex structure shown in Fig.~\ref{fig: Arch Vortex}}.
+It can then be stated that the flow features that predominate in the vortex-generator mode are resemblant of those of the mean flow, emphasizing the idea of being a formation-type mode.